morrissinger/changedotorg/readme.md

 Integrate a form with Change.org
 ================================

+This is a jQuery plugin to allow you to integrate a form with Change.org, so people can sign petitions on your own website.

 If you want to have people sign a Change.org petition right on your own website, it might be helpful to use JavaScript to process the form results.
 This jQuery plugin allows you to do that.